CHarmon7951/CHarmon7951.github.io/Diagram.md

     F --> G[DM kills you];
     G --> A;
 ```
-This diagram shows the general process in making a character in Dungeons & Dragons 5th Edition 2014, with a joke at the end.
+This diagram shows the general process in making a character in Dungeons & Dragons 5th Edition, with a joke at the end.
+In D&D5e, you choose a race such us dwarf, elf, or human.
+Proceeding to class such as cleric, fighter, rogue, or wizard.
+Ability scores can be generated in a variety of ways, the two primary methods being the standard array or point buy.
+And finally ending off with your character's background.
+After starting the game, the Dungeon Master may or may not kill your character, thus restarting the process.